 A: At a minimum you will need to have a front-wheeled walker.
 Specific equipment needs and sizing for you will be addressed at your physical therapy pre-instruction appointment.
-You may also need a toilet riser (with arms) if undertaking having both knees replaced (bilateral knee surgery).
+You may also need a toilet riser (with arms).
 A single tip cane for stairs is also very helpful.
 It may be wise to have at least one railing installed for stairs inside your home.
 A recliner works well to elevate your leg.

-6. Q: How long will I be in the hospital?
+6. Q: How long will I be in the surgery center?

-A: You may be home the day of surgery or the day after.
-Outpatient joint replacement procedures are not for everyone.
-If you do go home the day of surgery, you will need to have a responsible adult stay with you for 24 hours from the end of your anesthesia.
-However, if both knees are replaced, you will likely need to stay at least one night.
-It depends on your individual circumstances.
-The hospital physical therapy staff will inform you and your surgeon when you are safe and prepared for returning home.
+A: Knee replacement can now be performed as an outpatient procedure ("go home the same day").
+The physical therapy staff will inform you and your surgeon when you are safe and prepared for returning home.
 Expect that you will still have pain when you are discharged; however, you will be reasonably mobile.